robiumhub/robium/docs/PROJECT_DESCRIPTION.md

 - Root `docker-compose.yml` to run:
   - Frontend (React) on port 3000
   - Backend (Express) on port 8000 (exposed as 8001 in compose mapping)
-  - PostgreSQL database on port 5432
+  - SQLite database (embedded in backend)
   - ROS container build target
 - NPM scripts and shell helpers under `scripts/` for starting, cleaning, and ROS bootstrapping
 - Backend auto-runs DB migrations on start